Northern Kentucky: Attractions

 Northern Kentucky contributes many attractions to the Greater Cincinnati community.
 Beyond the shops, restaurants, and riverside views of Cincinnati's skyline, some of the more well-known attractions are The Florence Speedway, MainStrasse Village, Newport on the Levee (including the Newport Aquarium), and the World Peace Bell.
 There are also several community playhouses and music venues, along with community parks, arboretums, and museums.
 Campbell County has some wineries.

 Religious attractions of Northern Kentucky range from the historic churches of the older river cities, including the St. Mary's Cathedral Basilica of the Assumption and Mother of God Church, both in Covington, to the Ark Encounter in Williamstown, south in Grant County.
 Florence is home to the Islamic Center of Northern Kentucky.

 Education

+Northern Kentucky has several school county school districts, including Kenton County, Boone County, and Campbell County.
+There are also numerous independent school districts, including Covington Independent and Ft Thomas Schools.
+Christian education is provided by the Diocese of Covington.

 Northern Kentucky has several schools of higher education, including Gateway Community and Technical College, Northern Kentucky University, and Thomas More University.